rotexsoft/slim-skeleton-mvc-app/documentation/MOVIE_CATALOG_APP_WALK_THROUGH.md

 **./movie-catalog/public/index.php** (your application's bootstrap file).
-> Adding the line of code below to **./movie-catalog/config/ini-settings.php** will cause php session files to be written to the **./movie-catalog/tmp/session** folder (which you should ensure is writable by the php webserver process):
+> Adding the line of code below to **./movie-catalog/config/ini-settings.php** will cause php session files to be written to the **./movie-catalog/tmp/session** folder (which you should create and ensure is writable by the php webserver process):

 >`ini_set('session.save_path', S3MVC_APP_ROOT_PATH.'/tmp/session');`